Skip to main content

 • Description: (Optional) A short description of the project to help you track and organize its purpose.

 To locate your newly created project, select the Weights & Biases logo in the upper-left corner to open the Global navigation menu.
-The menu lists your most recent projects and the teams you belong to, allowing you to quickly switch context.
+The menu lists your most recent projects and the teams you belong to, so you can switch context.
 Select your project to open the project’s workspace.Alternatively, open your Profile from the menu under your name in the upper-right corner.
 The Projects tab lists all of your projects.When you open the new project’s workspace, the UI offers quickstarts for both W&B Models and W&B Weave.
 The project’s toolbar also contains tools for each product.
-After you associate Weave data with your project through your code, the sidenav shows only Weave tools and the Weave dashboard becomes available.
+After you associate Weave data with your project through your code, the sidebar shows only Weave tools and the Weave dashboard becomes available.

 View projects in the UI